Blk-S-Bellamy/Deb-Guard/README.md

 # Deb-Guard
-Used to terminate processes by name and outgoing ip/domain.
+Used to terminate processes by name and outgoing ip/domain in a loop.

 ![G-2](https://github.com/Blk-S-Bellamy/Deb-Guard/assets/95153890/9f966913-397b-4d14-8c88-b0e633a61970)
 ## **--USAGE GUIDE--**